herve4m/quay-collection/docs/quay_repository_mirror_module.rst

 .. note::
    - Supports ``check_mode``.
-   - The token that you provide in *quay_token* must have the "Administer Organization" and "Administer User" permissions.
+   - The token that you provide in *quay_token* must have the "Administer Repositories" and "Create Repositories" permissions.

 ..
 Seealso